williamFalcon/test-tube/README.md

 Log and optimize Deep Learning experiments with ease.

 Nothing is uploaded, it's all done on your machine.
+Logs are stored to csv files for easy analysis.

 ```bash
 pip install test_tube